texonica/aitable-mcp-server/README.md

 3. Install dependencies with `npm install`
 4. Run `npm run test` to run tests
 5. Build with `npm run build`
+  - You can use `npm run build:watch` to automatically build after editing [`src/index.ts`](./src/index.ts).
+This means you can hit save, reload Claude Desktop (with Ctrl/Cmd+R), and the changes apply.

 ## Releases